The Phil Donahue Show: Later years (1985–1996)

 Donahue aired its series finale in syndication on September 13, 1996.
 The show had been on the air for 29 seasons, producing 6,715 episodes, with over 6,000 episodes.
 On January 5, 1996, Phil Donahue announced that he would be retiring from broadcasting to spend more time with his wife Marlo Thomas, his five children from his first marriage, as well as his grandchildren.
 Phil and Marlo were married in 1980.
 On August 12, 1996, Donahue and Thomas took every single person who had ever worked on the Donahue show on a cruise to Bermuda on the Carnival Destiny.
 The cruise was part of the Donahue: That's All Folks show.

 In the final episode, Donahue interviewed the show's executive producer, Patricia McMillen.
 McMillen had been with the show since its premiere as a local program on November 6, 1967.
 Donahue and McMillen reminisced about their time together on the show by showing clips from previous episodes, and discussed the show's impact on society.
 Marlo Thomas made seven appearances on the show, including her first appearance in 1977, the 2,000th episode in 1979, the 3,000th episode in 1982, the 4,000th episode in 1985, the 5,000th episode in 1987, and the 1988 episode to promote Free to Be... a Family.
 She also appeared on the show in 1992 to celebrate the 25th anniversary of Donahue.
 During the final episode of Donahue, Donahue chatted with audience members to answer their questions.

 The show ended its 29-season run with a series finale that featured a celebration with Donahue and the entire staff.
 The celebration included a party with confetti cannons and champagne being poured over Donahue's head.
 Joining in the celebration was his wife, Marlo Thomas.
 Ricochet's 1995 debut single "What Do I Know" can be heard in the background during the celebration.

+Broadcast history and release

 Episodes were available for individual purchase from Video Archives.

 Reception

+Critical response

 Ken Tucker of Entertainment Weekly praised Donahue's hosting abilities, stating, "[Donahue's] a host with real opinions and the brains to back them up."

 In 2002, Donahue was ranked 29th on TV Guide magazine's list of the 50 greatest television shows of all-time.

+Cultural impact

+According to Oprah Winfrey, "If there had been no Phil Donahue show, there would be no Oprah Winfrey Show".